austinstewartmsda-stack/Medical-Readmissions/README.md

 I used TRIM functions to eliminate the whitespace.

-### Incorrect Labeling Of Program Implimentation and Continuation
+### Incorrect labeling of program implementation and continuation

-The lifestyle programs that were implimented starting in 2012 stopped being labeled correctly post 2015.
-I fixed this labeling issue in order to properly clean the data.
+The patient education field was not labeled correctly after 2015.
+I corrected the labels so the program status remained consistent in the dataset.

 # Data Cleaning